ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Visualize Softmax Probabilties

-Also like notLenet, notSermanet has high confidence in all of it's classifications.
-It's also worth noting that, for the "Bicycles Crossing" sign, notSermanet did have a small ~1% confidence that it was a "Beware of Ice/Snow" sign.
+Also like notLenet, notSermanet has high confidence in all of its classifications.
+For the "Bicycles Crossing" sign, notSermanet did have a small ~1% confidence that it was a "Beware of Ice/Snow" sign.

 ![](./wup_assets/notSermanetWikiSoftmax.png)